 There have been a few hiccups along the way – a viral meningitis outbreak in Germany was tenuously linked to an overcrowded natural pool (but was never proven), and the Webber Natural Swimming Pool in Minneapolis closed several times due to elevated bacteria levels.
 But public natural pools have been overwhelmingly incident-free since the first one opened in 1998, says Stefan Bruns, former Managing Director of the International Organization for Natural Bathing Waters (IOB).

-In contrast, chlorinated public pools are frequently beset by outbreaks.
-Despite chlorine's reputation as a stone-cold killer, it has little to no effect on nasty pathogens like cryptosporidium and giardia, which cause gastroenteritis.
+Chlorine has a well-earned reputation as a stone-cold killer, but it actually has little to no effect on nasty pathogens like cryptosporidium and giardia, which cause gastroenteritis.
 There were 149 crypto cases in NSW in December 2016 alone, and the biggest crypto outbreak in NSW was in 1998, with more than 1000 reported cases linked to chlorinated swimming pools.

 Biofilters are generally the go-to if you want to convert an existing pool.
 It's an easy process, Kvist says: all you need to do is install it next to the pool and drill a few extra pipes.
 And it will cost anywhere from $5000 for a DIY job through to $30,000+.
 Internal conversions, where the biofilter is installed inside the existing pool shell, are also possible.